SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/viewing-assets.md

 To see more details click **Go to the asset data table** at the bottom.
 This will show the entire search results in a table format.

-The **Search** window only shows a limited number of matches.
+The **Search** page only shows a limited number of matches.
 In case of more matches, switch to the asset data table to see the complete results.

 ![assets-search](/images/dtm/assets/dtm-assets-search-assets.png)